franzihe/CloudSat_ERA5_CMIP6_analysis/_episodes/01-personas.md

 > >
 > > ### Sustained Participation
 > >
 > > Odin uses the NIRD-toolkit based Jupyterhub on a regular basis.
 He identifies several weaknesses such as difficulties to trace data ownership and license (especially for observations) and correctly cite the source of the data, lack of data catalogue.
-He also would like to more computing resources to process more and faster data.
+He also would like to get more computing resources to process more and faster data.
 He understands that he needs some training and documentation to realize the full potential of GPUs and distributed data processing.
 > >
 > > ### Networked Participation
 > >